Bonus Material: Kid-friendly Protein Powder Guide

 If you’re worried your toddler isn’t meeting their protein intake requirements, I suggest trying to meet their needs through a foods-first approach.
 However, it’s understandable that when it comes to picky eaters it can be tricky getting them to eat in enough quantity, or eat the right types of foods.

-Here are some ideas for how to add protein powder to your child's diet:
+How to add protein powder to your child's diet

 How much protein powder is too much for my toddler?